gl-inet/docs/docs/toubleshooting/led.md

 ##LED Customization

-To configure the LED of mini router, please login to Luci by clicking **Advanced settings** at the top-right corner of the web admin page.
+To configure the LED of GL.iNet routers, please login to Luci by clicking **Advanced settings** at the top-right corner of the web admin page.

 ![](src/ledlight/advanced_settings.jpg)